-As we aspire to build a vibrant, diverse community fully engaged on climate change, you’ll notice that several positions call for some awareness of the dynamics of privilege (racial, economic, geographic, citizen status, etc.).
+As we aspire to build a vibrant, diverse community fully engaged on climate change, all positions call for awareness of the dynamics of privilege (racial, economic, geographic, citizen status, physical abilities, etc.).
 While you might not have much experience with this topic, qualified candidates will be open to and interested in that ongoing conversation.
 We also have the intention of connecting to joy, as action in service of life has a way of relieving anxiety.
 Most of all, we wish to view our work together as practice.

 Here are the roles we are looking to add to Team 1ES (Team One Earth Sangha):

-- Touch Points for Coordination: Director and web producer.
+- Touch points for coordination: Director and Social Media Coordinator

 EcoDharma and Engagement Columnists